openSUSE/news-o-o/_posts/2011-05-21-opensuse-weekly-news-issue-176-is-out.markdown

 I was traveling last week to attend two events: Solutions Linux in Paris and LinuxTag in
       Berlin.
-It was a bit unfortunate that they happened during the same week, as they conflicted for two days ” which means I missed some days for both events.
+It was a bit unfortunate that they happened during the same week, as they conflicted for two days â€” which means I missed some days for both events.
 And on top of that, the Ubuntu Developer Summit was also last week, which resulted in some people missing the events...